Language in storytelling from our Hybrid Filipino Culture

 Nuance and the Importance of Registers

 Anong dating ng sinulat natin?
 How the words sound, how tone will be received, and what meaning will listeners take away may not be the questions we're asking when we're writing.
 But part of our practice is being conscious of registers - dating - formal, conversational, technical, casual, or intimate.
-As authors, translators, copywriters, and editors, we keep thinking of how the reader will perceive our language.
+"Different cultures have different ways of viewing the world.
+Since language represents the cultural realities of a people, different languages vary widely, even when talking of a shared physical world.
+Thus, Filipino does not have a generic word for rice, but has at least ten words to identify varieties of rice."
+(Del Corro 214)

 Every reader interprets through their context, expectations, and experiences.
 As Filipino writers we make choices that bridge gaps in hybrid interpretation, empathy, and judgment.
 We aim for language that connects rather than confuses, supports rather than alienates.